sonata-project/dev-kit/CONTRIBUTING.md

 If everything is fine, a Changelog will be generated.
 If not an error will explain why, most of the time, a changelog or a label (pedantic/patch/minor/major) is missing on a PR.

+You need to copy manually this changelog into the `CHANGELOG.md` file.

 :warning: Do not hesitate to review the changelog before the copy.
 The entries SHOULD be short, clear and MUST tell what have been fixed/improved for **the end user**, not how.